| |

 If you begin the Mediation process and decide it is not for

-the Marital Settlement Agreement, your mediated agreement
+the marital settlement agreement, your mediated agreement

 is submitted to the courts and it becomes a binding contract.